syclee/dotfiles/vim-cheatsheet.md

 :bnext - next buffer
 :bprevious - previous buffer

+## Opening new file inside vim
+:sp filename - open new file in horizontal
+:vsp filename - open new file in vertical

 ## Find and Replace
 :s/foo/bar/g - Find (in current line only) occurrences of foo and replace with bar :%s/foo/bar/g - Find (in all lines) occurrences of foo and replace with bar